-Coupled with 3D point cloud (such as LiDAR) integration and mobile capabilities with MapWorks, you can carve out features seamlessly.
+Coupled with 3D point cloud (such as LiDAR data) integration and mobile capabilities with MapWorks, you can carve out features seamlessly.
 For example, here we extrude these counties based on population.

-This type of map gives that extra bit of oomph to really impact readers as California appears to have the most crowded oounties.
+This type of map gives that extra bit of oomph to really impact readers as California appears to have the most crowded counties.

 The quickness of GeoMedia 3D displaying three-dimensional models will startle you.
 As it renders your 3D data, it is accurate, powerful, and beautiful.

 The 3D views have different set-levels, to even include the solar system.
 Here is the planetary view:

-As you switch to the state view and change the mode to night, you can even do a bit of star-gazing at the seat of your computer workstation:
+As you switch to the state view and change it to night mode, you can even do a bit of star-gazing at the seat of your computer workstation:

 The default base map imagery in GeoMedia is poor at the time of writing this article.

 3. Craft beautiful thematic maps

 From a mapping standpoint, cartographers have lots of choice in symbology control and types of thematic maps (choropleth, bar and pie charts, etc).